Supermodel: 1990s

 In 1991, Turlington signed a contract with Maybelline that paid her $800,000 for twelve days' work each year.
 Four years later, Claudia Schiffer reportedly earned $12 million for her various modeling assignments.
 Authorities, ranging from Karl Lagerfeld to Time, had declared the supermodels more glamorous than movie stars.

 Campbell, Evangelista and Turlington became known as The Trinity, a term first used by photographer Steven Meisel and noted by journalist Michael Gross.
 Evangelista was known as the "Chameleon", for her ability to transform her look and reinvent herself.
 Turlington was known as the "insurance model", saying "clients know that if they hire me, nothing will go wrong".
 Campbell was the first black model to appear on the front covers of Time, French Vogue, British Vogue, and the September issue of American Vogue, traditionally the biggest and most important issue of the year.

-Campbell, Crawford, Evangelista, Patitz and Turlington were the original group to be regarded as "The Big Five" supermodels of the 1990s.
+Campbell, Crawford, Evangelista, Turlington and Patitz were the original group to be regarded as "The Big Five" supermodels of the 1990s.
 The term "The Big Five" was later used to describe Campbell, Crawford, Evangelista, Turlington and Claudia Schiffer, and with the addition of Kate Moss, they became known as "the Big Six".
-It was Linda Evangelista, Tatjana Patitz, Naomi Campbell, Christy Turlington, and Kate Moss who appeared together in the highest budgeted advertising campaign of all time, starring the original supermodels ($4.5 million USD in 1992, adjusted for inflation in 2021, $8.5 million USD)) and resulted in a now iconic television commercial for the Vauxhall Corsa automobile.
+It was Linda Evangelista, Tatjana Patitz, Naomi Campbell, Christy Turlington, and Kate Moss who appeared together in the highest budgeted advertising campaign of all time, starring the original supermodels (US$4.5 million in 1992, adjusted for inflation in 2021, US$8.5 million)) and resulted in a now iconic television commercial for the Vauxhall Corsa automobile.